Last update: February 15 2019

 To make sure the text is readable, the first think I will teach you is how to add line breaks (enters) and paragraphs:

-An enter is given as a “forced line break” and looks like this: <BR>
+An enter is given as a “forced line break” and looks like this in HTML: <BR>

 The next bit of HTML is an example.
-You may also continue with your own text.
-I’ll continue using the following throughout the rest of this course though:
+You may continue with your own text.
+I’ll continue using the following throughout the rest of this course:

 <title>my own homepage</title>